FeedbackDecoder: a software for OpenDecoder (V.2)

 Alternatively this ACK can only be activated, if the read back position of the turnout is not correct.
 In this mode the ACK remains active, until this turnout is again switched (negative receipt).
 Here all ACK exits can be hooked up to an 'emergency stop' - message.

-In both modes of operation the error condition is indicated with programming LED by fast flashing, whereby the number of rapid flashes marks the defective turnout.
+In both modes of operation the error condition is indicated with programming LED by fast flashing, whereby the number of rapid flashes marks the defective turnout. - Reaction of the command station and the remote control program

-1. a turnout event, which indicates 'manual' switch of the turnout.
+If the command station recognizes a missing ACK pulse, then it forwards to the control computer either:- a turnout event, which indicates 'manual' switch of the turnout.
 Unfortunately the processing of such an turnout event is not supported by Traincontroller.

-2. a S88 event, whose address naturally is equal to the switch address.
+- a S88 event, whose address naturally is equal to the switch address.
 By appropriate programming all schedules running towards this turnouts can be stopped.

-• Usage with other command stations
+- Usage with other command stations

 Of course this technology can be used also with other command stations.
 Both the announcement on the decoder itself as well as the possibility of issuing an emergency stop when an error occurs is possible with every system.

 Independently of the command station a not functioning turnout is indicated at the decoder: it flashes in the case of an recognized error the LED - whereby the number of the fast flash pulses in a sequence indicates the turnout with the error.
-Thus the cause of a disturbance can be rapidly located.
+Thus the cause of a disturbance can be rapidly located.-

 Example: Switch 2 did not switch correctly.